The ultimate goal for online learning is to modernize real estate education without sacrificing quality.

 In most U.S. states — 44 at last count — online education is allowed for pre-license and/or continuing education training.
 That was the case in Ohio, which despite opposition, overwhelmingly passed House Bill 532 into law in early 2016.
 All states allow either all or a portion of continuing education to be taught online.
 For pre-license education, 37 states allow online education.

 Included in the states that do not allow pre-licensing online training in real estate are Arizona, Delaware, New Jersey, and South Carolina.

-Dana Taulli, OnCourse Learning’s director of compliance for real estate, said most states embrace online real estate training, allowing it for pre-licensing and continuing education.
+Dana Taulli, Mbition’s director of compliance for real estate, said most states embrace online real estate training, allowing it for pre-licensing and continuing education.
 There are states, like Arizona, which do not allow online education for pre-license training but do for continuing education.
 Then, some states, like Texas, which allow online education, are looking to tighten rules to make online education more stringent and compliant.

 Tighter regulations becoming the norm

 The problem regulators have with online education is that they don’t want it to be the easier option, resulting in students who are ill-prepared for their licensing exams.
 If there’s an in-class 60-hour pre-license course, regulators want online students to match that with a 60-hour online format.
 Regulators also want to make sure that real estate students are doing more than reading or reviewing text, but also interacting with instructors and fellow students, according to Taulli.

 For example, Texas has made several changes to help ensure online education quality.
 The state started requiring online vendors to include an exam or quiz bank after each course lesson.
 To help ensure that the students who sign up for courses are the same ones who take the exams, vendors have had to implement a student identification verification process.
 And to discourage the use of correspondence courses, which simply require that students read a text and take an online test, Texas requires online real estate training to have a certain amount of interaction between students and faculty, according to Taulli.